Vanagon Rear Hatch

 A strut

 prop tube can be used to hold the door open.
-See this page for pictures
+See the below page for pictures

 This option works for some people.
 I include this tube